propellerlabsio/meteor-ui5-website/README.md

 1. Filtering/sorting on list binding to array properties of single documents.
 1. Add support for two-way binding (requires allow write to collections - not Meteor best practice which is update via method).
 1. Add support for paging.
 UI5 instantiates multiple control objects for every record in a list.
 Need to limit the amount of front-end memory consumed when paging through large lists.
+1. Incorporate UI5 webapp into meteor build process.
+1. Build Meteor UI5 version of accounts-ui for integration with unified shell.

 #### Maybe

 1. Add TreeBinding model

-### Demo
+### Website

-This is the roadmap for this demo website:
+This is the roadmap for the Meteor UI5 website:

 #### Next up

 1. Build tutorial around ToDo's - seems to be industry standard simple demo/tutorial app.
 1. Add intro page (Chhunly)
+1. Rework as unified shell app (Chhunly)

 #### v0.1